javszzz/QOD/README.md

 QOD is my first flutter app.
 I created this for exploring Flutter and Bloc design pattern.
 This is very simple app that fetches random qoute from [ They Said So Quotes API](https://quotes.rest) and the quote is changing everyday.
-I also use this project to explore [Bloc](https://github.com/felangel/bloc) library to separate my presentation from business logic.
+I also used this project to explore [Bloc](https://github.com/felangel/bloc) library to separate my presentation from business logic.

   - Basic Flutter UI